-How would you like to double, triple, quadruple, or even 10x the number of people you recruit every month?
+How would you like to double, triple, quadruple, or even 10x the number of people you prospect and recruit every month?
 Sounds wonderful, right?

-If you learn how to prospect and recruit correctly, network marketing can be a wonderful and exciting experience….
+If you learn how to network marketing prospecting and recruiting correctly, mlm can be a wonderful and exciting experience….

 But if you never learn basic recruiting techniques, you’ll never be efficient or effective.

 Plus, instead of being fun and exciting, it will drain your energy and suck… really suck.

 Your business growth, organizational health, and business momentum is tied so heavily to prospecting that you can’t afford NOT to master it.

 In this extreme and comprehensive guide, I’ll show you every nuance of solid recruiting, as well as teach you a few prospecting tips along the way.

 When you get done with this post you’ll know the secrets to becoming a recruiting machine.

 To best understand network marketing prospecting, let’s take a quick look at what the definition of prospecting is and how it was originally used.

 The term prospecting was first used as a verb meaning to search or explore for something (i.e. prospecting for gold).